ssanj/scalacheck-ease/README.md

   ...
 39 elided
 ```

-This function is unsafe and throws an exception even if the generator fails to generate a single value.
+This function is unsafe and throws an exception if the generator fails when generating a single value.
 Wouldn't it be nice if this method was safe and returned us a stream of valid values?

 This is where [__sampleN__](https://github.com/ssanj/scalacheck-ease/blob/master/src/main/scala/net/ssanj/scalacheck/ease/G.scala#L37) comes in. __sampleN__ can be used with the above examples as: